Create an amazing plastic pumpkin totem pole for your front porch. Turn inexpensive plastic pumpkins into Halloween decorations that wow!

-You know those bright pumpkins you always see at the store?
-Those cheap ones that are only about $1 a piece?
-What if I told you that those could create an amazing Pumpkin Totem Pole?!
+You know those bright and cheap plastic pumpkins you always see at the store?
+The pumpkin pails that are only about $1 apiece?

 - Black ink.

 - Damp paper towels.

 - Some sort of weight.
 (I used a refilled water bottle)